Mazid2003/Crop-disease-detection-and-precaution-management-using-CNN/README.md

 model.py is a python code in django environment where it consists of the class names of your dataset in the form list.

-templates.py is a folder where it consists of frontend and designing part of the model.
+templates is a folder where it consists of frontend and designing part of the model.